 After successful completion of this course students are expected to be able to:

-- analyse and appraise a research on health in relation to exposure to the physical environment in terms of beta and gamma aspects and their interaction.
+- Analyze and appraise a research on global or one health in terms of beta and gamma aspects and their interaction.

 - following lectures;